EspressoSystems/espresso-optimism-package/README.md

 # Welcome to Optimism Package

+> **Note:** This is the Espresso version of optimism-package that is used in the [optimism-espresso-integration](https://github.com/EspressoSystems/optimism-espresso-integration) Kurtosis devnet.

 The default package for Optimism.
 The kurtosis package uses [op-deployer](https://github.com/ethereum-optimism/optimism/tree/develop/op-deployer) to manage the L2 chains and all associated artifacts such as contract deployments.